Saint Peter’s plays Fairfield on 6-game win streak - WTOP News

 Fairfield, Connecticut; Friday, 7 p.m.
 EST

-BOTTOM LINE: Saint Peter’s will try to keep its six-game win streak alive when the Peacocks take on Fairfield.
+BOTTOM LINE: Saint Peter’s seeks to keep its six-game win streak intact when the Peacocks take on Fairfield.

-The Stags are 4-2 on their home court.
-Fairfield averages 76.3 points while outscoring opponents by 5.0 points per game.
+The Stags have gone 4-2 at home.
+Fairfield is 0-1 in one-possession games.

 The Peacocks are 5-0 in MAAC play.
-Saint Peter’s has a 2-5 record against opponents over .500.
+Saint Peter’s scores 65.4 points and has outscored opponents by 1.6 points per game.

-Fairfield scores 76.3 points, 12.5 more per game than the 63.8 Saint Peter’s gives up.
-Saint Peter’s 39.5% shooting percentage from the field this season is 4.5 percentage points lower than Fairfield has allowed to its opponents (44.0%).
+Fairfield makes 45.2% of its shots from the field this season, which is 2.8 percentage points higher than Saint Peter’s has allowed to its opponents (42.4%).
+Saint Peter’s averages 5.7 made 3-pointers per game this season, 1.0 fewer made shot on average than the 6.7 per game Fairfield allows.

-The Stags and Peacocks meet Friday for the first time in MAAC play this season.
+The Stags and Peacocks square off Friday for the first time in MAAC play this season.

-TOP PERFORMERS: Caleb Fields averages 2.9 made 3-pointers per game for the Stags, scoring 14.3 points while shooting 38.6% from beyond the arc.
-Jalen Leach is shooting 46.8% and averaging 14.3 points over the last 10 games for Fairfield.
+TOP PERFORMERS: Jasper Floyd is averaging 10.1 points, 5.8 rebounds, 4.7 assists and 2.4 steals for the Stags.
+Caleb Fields is averaging 16.3 points over the last 10 games for Fairfield.

-Latrell Reid is averaging 11.4 points and 4.4 assists for the Peacocks.
-Corey Washington is averaging 13.4 points over the last 10 games for Saint Peter’s.
+Corey Washington is averaging 13.8 points and 5.5 rebounds for the Peacocks.
+Latrell Reid is averaging 11.4 points over the last 10 games for Saint Peter’s.

 LAST 10 GAMES: Stags: 9-1, averaging 79.8 points, 34.5 rebounds, 15.3 assists, 8.0 steals and 2.1 blocks per game while shooting 47.9% from the field.
 Their opponents have averaged 69.0 points per game.